HackerYou/HYFallBootcamp2014/4-Wordpress/client-challenges.md

 * Your client is organizing a conference so they would like you to add a Twitter widget that streams the conversations that use the conference's preferred hashtag.
 * The same conference organizer wants to make it simple for attendees to find the venue so they are requesting that you embed a google map to the website.
 * Instead of showing recent blog entries on the homepage your client would like a custom page welcoming visitors to the website.
 * Your client would like a contact form on their Wordpress website.
+* Your client moved their existing blog from a different platform over to Wordpress.
+Fortunately all of the comments and discussions were done using Disqus.com so they don't have to start all over.
+Your task is to turn off the default Wordpress comments and enable Disqus comments.